Interpolation constrained rational minimax approximation with barycentric representation: Introduction

-Complex versions \cite{lubr:2011,neva:1919,pick1916} of \cite{lixu:1990,lixu:1990b} have been considered in the literature.
+Complex versions of \cite{ehle:1976,lixu:1990,lixu:1990b} can be found in, e.g., \cite{lubr:2011,neva:1919,pick1916}.
 As a special and important case, indeed, the Nevanlinna-Pick interpolation \cite{pick1916,neva:1919} is an important problem in complex analysis and operator theory, which describes a particular type of complex interpolation problem.
 It was originally studied by Pick in 1916 \cite{pick1916} and independently by Nevanlinna in 1919 \cite{neva:1919}.
 Let ${\bf H}^\infty$ be the space of bounded analytic functions in the unit disc ${\cal D}=\{z\in \bbC: |z|<1\}$.
-The finite case of Nevanlinna-Pick interpolation problem finds a holomorphic map $\xi: {\cal D} \rightarrow {\cal D}$ such that $\xi(t_j)=y_j, ~j\in [\ell]$, where $\{t_1,...,t_\ell\}\subset {\cal D}$ (or, equivalently, in $\bbC^+$ by a M\"obius transformation) and values $\{y_1,\cdots, y_\ell\}\subset{\cal D}$ are given.
-By the maximum modulus principal, one can see that the solution $\xi$ satisfies $\|\xi\|_\infty=\sup_{x\in {\cal D}}|\xi(x)|\le 1$, and therefore, the Nevanlinna-Pick interpolation can be stated as
+The finite case of Nevanlinna-Pick interpolation problem finds a holomorphic map $\xi: {\cal D} \rightarrow {\cal D}$ such that $\xi(t_j)=y_j, ~(1\le j\le \ell)$, where $\{t_1,\dots,t_\ell\}\subset {\cal D}$ and values $\{y_1,\cdots, y_\ell\}\subset{\cal D}$ are given. {Equivalently, we

-Herglotz et. al. \cite{hesp:1991} proved that the Nevanlinna-Pick interpolation exists and the minimal norm solution $\|f\|_\infty$ is unique which is also rational with the degrees of both numerator and denominator less than $n$ (see also \cite{lubr:2011,alyo:1983}).
-Hence, computing the minimal Chebyshev norm solution is amount to computing the minimax rational approximation in ${\bf H}^\infty$ subject to the interpolation conditions $\xi(t_j)=y_j~\forall j\in[\ell]$.
+where $\|\xi\|_\infty$ is the essential supremum of $|\xi(z)|$ on the unit circle (a consequence of the maximum modulus principle).} Herglotz et. al. \cite{hesp:1991} proved that the Nevanlinna-Pick interpolation exists and the minimal norm solution $\xi$ is unique which is also rational with the degrees of both numerator and denominator less than $\ell$ (see also \cite{alyo:1983,lubr:2011}).
+Hence, computing the minimal Chebyshev norm solution is amount to finding the minimax rational approximation in ${\bf H}^\infty$ subject to the interpolation conditions $\xi(t_j)=y_j~(1\le j\le \ell)$ (see \cite[Problem I]{alyo:1983}).
 Applications of the Nevanlinna-Pick interpolation problem include the sensitivity minimization \cite[Equ.
 (2.1)]{bygl:2001} and the maximal power transfer \cite[Section II]{bygl:2001} arising from systems and control.